 6.5.1.
 Alternative Assessment for Solution Viability.
 The Technology, Mission, Resources, Organization (TMRO) framework is another useful technique to assess the viability of the proposed capability solutions.
-For more detail on the TMRO Framework, refer to Section 3.2 of the AF/A5/7 Capability Development Guidebook Volume 2A, Capability Development Overview and Operational Capability Requirements Governance.
+For more detail on the TMRO Framework, refer to the AF/A5/7 Capability Development Guidebook Volume 2A, Capability Development Overview and Operational Capability Requirements Governance.